9 things everyone should know about self-care

 1. Self-care is deliberate action

-The actions that individuals take...in order to develop, protect, maintain and improve their health, well-being or wellness.
+The actions that individuals take...in order to develop, protect, maintain and improve their health, wellbeing or wellness.

 2. Self-care is personal